owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

 When offloading the computation to a GPU, we should avoid transmitting data back and forth between the host and the device memory, so eager evaluation is not ideal in this context because the performance will be throttled by copying.
 This is the gap between CPU computing and a language with eager evaluation.
 Computation graph essentially fills the gap between Owl and GPU computing simply because the laziness can be simulated now.

-From implementation perspective, we only need to write a new engine functor for GPU devices to evaluate graph, all the others remain the same.
+From implementation perspective, we only need to write a new engine functor for GPU devices to evaluate a graph, all the others remain the same.
 I am currently working on the `OpenCL engine <https://github.com/owlbarn/owl/blob/master/src/opencl/compute/owl_computation_opencl_engine.ml>`_.
 The amount of code for implementing OpenCL engine is surprisingly small, only around 700 ~ 900 LOC.
 Comparing to the `CPU engine <https://github.com/owlbarn/owl/blob/master/src/base/compute/owl_computation_cpu_engine.ml>`_, the OpenCL engine maintains the memory allocated on both host and device for each node, copying only happens whenever it is necessary, the allocated memory on the device is reused as much as possible.